§48E Qualified Facilities

 Together they create a rhythm of structure that feels intentional, expandable — almost as if this corner is part of a greater whole waiting to be seen.

-ScanPort - OKCMetro™ campus is designed to integrate seven digital scanning modalities, each in its own ScanPod™, positioned within the campus perimeter, for generating an AI-enabled DigitalTwin™ of each participant.
+A ScanPort may comprise a series of ScanPods on individual sites and or be located in a campus structure.
+It is designed to integrate seven digital scanning modalities, each in its own ScanPod™, generating an AI-enabled DigitalTwin™ of each participant.

 This approach is designed to substantially reduce diagnostic wait times, support whole-body health analysis, lower costs and enable longitudinal insight into recovery and resilience.